vkeenan/vkeenan/README.md

 - 👋 Hi, I’m @vkeenan
 - 👀 I’m interested in Salesforce Devops.
 See my website https://salesforcedevops.net/
-- 🌱 I’m currently learning JAMstack
+- 🌱 I’m currently developing a NextJS website
 - 💞️ I’m looking to collaborate on market research
 - 📫 How to reach me mailto:vern@vernonkeenan.com https://linkedin.com/in/vernonkeenan